postalsys/postal-mime/README.md

 PostalMime can be run in the main web thread or from Web Workers.

-PostalMime can be bundled using WebPack.
-In fact the distribution file is also built with WebPack.

 ## Source

 Source code is available from [Github](https://github.com/postalsys/postal-mime).